lowRISC/qemu/docs/opentitan/flashgen.md

   file should be smaller than the selected offset for the bootloader location, mutually exclusive with `-t`.

+* `-T` tell the script to ignore any time discrepancy between a binary and an ELF file.
+A binary file being generated from an ELF file, the former is not expected to be older than the latter.

 * `-U` tell the script to ignore any discrepancies found between a binary file and an ELF file.
 If the path to an ELF file is stored in the flash image file, the ELF content is validated against the binary file.
 Its code position and size, overall size and entry point should be coherent.
-  Moreover, the modification time of the binary file should not be younger than the ELF origin file.
+  This option implies `-T` option, _i.e._ also discards time comparison between BIN and ELF files.
   Note that contents of both files are not compared, as the binary file may be amended after the ELF file creation.